"Children in Our Dojo Develop Character!"

 Similarly, we firmly believe that the state of mind and body required to maintain a sharp focus, plan ahead quickly, exhibit fast reflexes, and engage in strenuous movements for extended periods of time is impossible to attain under the influence of controlled substances.
 We encourage constant progression by providing students with tasks that are progressively harder to fulfill, so as to develop the inner strength and mental preparedness necessary to overcome the many obstacles that will be placed in their paths throughout their lives.
 The spirit of effort and self-determination that this path fosters in children helps to make them confident and reliant on themselves, and therefore less susceptible to peer pressure.

-KARATE CLASS FOR CHILDREN / SAMURAI KIDS CLUB – open enrollment all year – To observe a class, make an appointment via email or leave voicemail
+KARATE CLASS FOR CHILDREN / SAMURAI KIDS CLUB – open enrollment all year – To observe a class, make an appointment via email or phone call (leave message)

 Minimum Age Requirement: 6 years old